Small modules with interesting rank varieties: A result on the Green vertex

 \section{A result on the Green vertex}

 In this section, we prove a result concerning the Green vertices.
-In the literature, a sufficient condition for a Green vertex $Q$ of an indecomposable $\F G$-module $M$ containing an elementary abelian $p$-subgroup $E$ of rank $k$ is $V^\#_E(M)=\F^k$.
+In the literature, a sufficient condition for a Green vertex $Q$ of an indecomposable $\F G$-module $M$ to contain an elementary abelian $p$-subgroup $E$ of rank $k$ is $V^\#_E(M)=\F^k$.
 Our theorem (see Theorem \ref{T: Green}) generalises such result.

 We begin with a lemma.